davisgrubin/district_tweets/README.md

-Below is my original Galvanize Data Science Capstone and how I started collected tweets filtered by congressional district.
+Below is my original Galvanize Data Science Capstone and how I collected tweets filtered by congressional district.
 #### Can tweets be used to predict the partisanship of congressional districts?

 ## How to use this repo